First Time User? Enroll now.

 If you have had chronic bacterial prostatitis, you have an increased chance of developing it again.

 Call your doctor now if you have sudden fever, chills, and urinary symptoms, such as pain or burning with urination or blood or pus in the urine.
 These symptoms may point to acute prostatitis.

 Call your doctor if you have:

-Most men will have some discomfort in their prostate (prostatitis) at some time during their lives.
-If you do not have a fever and chills or extreme pain, you may try home treatment for a few weeks.
+It's common to have some discomfort in your prostate (prostatitis) at some time during your life.
+If you don't have a fever and chills or extreme pain, you may try home treatment for a few weeks.
 Take nonprescription pain medicines, such as aspirin, ibuprofen, or acetaminophen, to relieve pain.
 But if your urinary symptoms and pain continue, be sure to see a doctor.